how to start a flood

 step 3. let yourself get fed up!

-Reaching a tipping point, being so frustrated with my choices (or lack of choices, my un-intentionality) helped me recognize I want to destroy certain aspects of my life that aren’t serving me anymore.
+reaching a tipping point, being so frustrated with my choices (or lack of choices, my un-intentionality) allowed me to recognize what aspects of life are no longer serving me

-Anger is a monster in my heart that I often avoid still—and when I avoid it, it breaks up into tiny little shards of anxiety that come in and weaken my spirit daily… so I think allowing it to exist, acknowledging it, and grappling with it… well it shows us what we don’t want in our vicinity, in our community.
+anger is a monster in my heart that i often avoid. when i avoid it, it breaks up into tiny little shards of anxiety that come in and weaken me daily… so... allowing it to exist, acknowledging it, and grappling with it… well it shows us what we don’t want in our vicinity, in our community.

 step 4. if you’re in school, graduate

-Graduate, and take a gap year if you’re between degrees.
-A gap year, a year outside of academics, is like opening the dam and letting the water of yourself crash into yourself.
-That’s all I can say about it.
+a year outside of academics is like opening the dam and letting the water of yourself crash into yourself.

 step 5. decide, commit, create something

-If you have nothing to do, you may as well do what occurs to you !
-Isn’t there maybe something you’ve been putting off for a while now? a book? an album? something as simple as a poem or a song? it’s ok, if you start chipping away at it, you might be surprised at what changes within you, what doors open, and what is revealed to you through your work (and when I say work, I mean the work of creation, not “work” in the capitalism sense)
+isn’t there maybe something you’ve been putting off for a while now? a book? an album? something as simple as a poem or a song? once you start chipping away at it, you might be surprised at what changes within you, what doors open, and what is revealed to you through your work

-It also, maybe, leaves behind a canvas—a cleared space in which we can create.
-I don’t think I’ll ever find what I lost; I know I can’t ever go back to who I was at 18, 19, or even a year ago at 24—but I do get to choose who I am today, and will be tomorrow.
-Even if I don’t know what comes next/where to go from here.
+i don’t think i’ll ever find what i lost. i know i can’t go back to who i was at 18, 19, or even a year ago at 24—but i do get to choose who i am today, and will be tomorrow.